A note on torsion modules with pure embeddings

 Moreover, it was shown in \cite[4.16]{maz2} that the class is stable.
-In this paper, assuming that the ring is right semihereditary, we study its class of limit models and use them to determine when the class is superstable.
+In this paper, assuming that the torsion submodule is a pure submodule, we study its class of limit models and use them to determine when the class is superstable.
 Recall that a \emph{limit model} is a universal model with some level of homogeneity (Definition \ref{10limit}) and an AEC is \emph{superstable} if there is a unique limit model up to isomorphims on a tail of cardinals (Definition \ref{defss}).\footnote{A detailed account of the development of the notion of superstability in AECs can be consulted in the introductions of \cite{grva} and \cite{m2}. }

 A difficulty when trying to understand the class of $\s$-torsion modules is that the class might not be closed under pure-injective envelopes, see \cite[3.1]{m4} for the case of torsion abelian groups.
 Therefore, we begin by developing relative notions of pure-injectivity and $\Sigma$-pure-injectivity.
 The following result extends the classical result of \cite{gj} and \cite[3.6]{zimm} where they characterize $\Sigma$-pure-injective modules (see Remark \ref{comp}).